 Feeling safe is about the environments our children and young people are growing in.
-This indicator looks at the proportion of children and young people who feel safe in their homes, schools and communities.
+This indicator looks at the proportion of children and young people (aged 12-18 years) who feel safe (at school, at home, at work, online, in the community, where they live).

 During the development of the Child and Youth Wellbeing Strategy, adults talked a lot about children and young people needing safe environments and welcoming spaces to grow, learn and play in together and as individuals.